allnulled/mongli/README.md

 `~$ mongli seed undo all`

 All the commands accept the `--monglirc` option: string that specifies where to find the `.monglirc` file.
-By default it is the current working directory.
+By default it is `.monglirc`, from the current working directory.

 ## Writing migrations and seeders